 Clinical signs and symptoms may include fever, aches, fatigue, and a distinctive rash (pictured).
 More serious symptoms can result from delayed or inadequate treatment.

 Ehrlichiosis is caused by infection with bacteria in the genus Ehrlichia.
+In 2024, there were 26 reported cases of ehrlichiosis in Delaware.

 The main vector of Ehrlichia bacteria in Delaware is the lone star tick (Amblyomma americanum).